outaagunga/documentation/writing_guide.md

 | **Analysis/Explainer** | Charts, comparisons, expert commentary, implications.             |

 ```
+## 0: Getting sources/ Inteligence/ Information
+Prompt:
+> What are the key organizations, policies, NGOs, community groups, local activists and public reports linked to [e.g illegal logging in Mau Forest]
+or
+> List Kenyan government officials, NGOs, and local activists working on [e.g forest conservation in Narok County]

 ## 1: Fact checking & story validation
 Prompt:
 > “Fact-check and summarize the information landscape for [Specific Topic, Event, or Claim].
 Use only reputable, non-partisan news sources, academic institutions, or official government pages.